Standing Queries¶

 }

-Result Outputs
+Result Outputs¶

-Once a full pattern match occurs, a StandingQueryResult is produced.
-A standing query can have any number of output destinations to route StandingQueryResults.
-The output destinations are processed in parallel.
+is produced.
+A standing query can have any number of output destinations to route StandingQueryResults

-Cypher Query
+Cypher Query¶

 The Cypher query is particularly powerful, making it possible to post-process pattern query results to collect more information from the graph or to filter out matches that don't meet some requirements.

-When running a Cypher query as the standing query output, the user can pass in another output step using the andThen field.
-This field can include any output options described here, even additional Cypher Query steps.
+When running a Cypher query as the standing query output, the user can pass in another output step using the andThen

-Be aware that non-trivial or long-running operations with StandingQueryResults will consume system resources and cause the system to backpressure and slow down other processing (like data ingest).
+will consume system resources and cause the system to backpressure and slow down other processing (like data ingest).

-Drop the current StandingQueryResult output and end processing the destination.
+output and end processing the destination.

-POST to Webhook
+POST to Webhook¶

-Makes an HTTP[S] POST for each StandingQueryResult.
+.
 The data in the request payload can be customized in a Cypher query preceding this step.

-Publish to Slack
+Publish to Slack¶

 Sends a message to Slack via a configured Slack App webhook URL.
 See https://api.slack.com/messaging/webhooks.

 Slack limits the rate of messages which can be posted; limited to 1 message per second at the time of writing.
-Quine matches that rate-limit internally by aggregating StandingQueryResults together if they arrive faster than can be published to Slack.
-The aggregated results will be published as a single message to Slack when the rate-limit allows.
+Quine matches that rate-limit internally by aggregating StandingQueryResult

-Log JSON to Standard Out
+Log JSON to Standard Out¶

 Prints each result as a single-line JSON object to standard output on the Quine server.

-This output type can be configured with Complete to print a line for every StandingQueryResult, backpressuring and slowing down the stream as needed to print every result.
+, backpressuring and slowing down the stream as needed to print every result.

-Or it can be configured with FastSampling to log results in a best effort, by dropping some results to avoid slowing down the stream.
+to log results in a best effort, by dropping some results to avoid slowing down the stream.

 Note that neither option changes the behavior of other StandingQueryResultOutputs registered on the same standing query.

-Log JSON to a File
+Log JSON to a File¶

-Write each StandingQueryResult as a single-line JSON object to a file on the local filesystem.
+as a single-line JSON object to a file on the local filesystem.

-Publish to Kafka Topic
+Publish to Kafka Topic¶

-Publishes a record for each StandingQueryResult to the provided Apache Kafka topic.
+to the provided Apache Kafka topic.
 Records can be serialized as JSON or Protocol Buffers before being published to Kafka.

-Publish to Kinesis Stream
+Publish to Kinesis Stream¶

-Publishes a record for each StandingQueryResult to the provided Kinesis stream.
+to the provided Kinesis stream.
 Records can be serialized as JSON or Protocol Buffers before being published to Kinesis.

-Publish to SNS Topic
+Publish to SNS Topic¶

 Publishes an AWS SNS record to the provided topic containing JSON for each result.
 For the format of the result, see "Standing Query Result Output".